sgothel/pi-gen/README.md

 # pi-gen

-Tool used to create Raspberry Pi OS images.
-(Previously known as Raspbian).
+Tool used to create a Debian and Raspberry Pi derived OS images.

 ## Dependencies

 pi-gen runs on Debian-based operating systems.
-Currently it is only supported on either Debian Buster or Ubuntu Xenial and is known to have issues building on earlier releases of these systems.
+Currently it is only supported on either Debian Buster or Debian Bullseye and is known to have issues building on earlier releases of these systems.
 On other Linux distributions it may be possible to use the Docker build described below.